USFWS/secas/_posts/2024-03-26-The-plan-for-the-2024-Southeast-Conservation-Blueprint.md

   Rua Mordecai, Coordinator for the Southeast Conservation Blueprint
 hero:
   name: DraftGrasslandsSavannas.jpg
-  alt: Maps of draft grasslands and savannas indicator showing known, potential, and historic grasslands/savannas and surrounding pollinator buffers in shades of green on a grey basemap.
+  alt: Map of the draft grasslands and savannas indicator showing known, potential, and historic grasslands/savannas and surrounding pollinator buffers in shades of green on a grey basemap.
-  caption: A new indicator representing grasslands and savannas across 15 states of the Southeast is one of the improvements planned for the 2024 Southeast Blueprint.
-This will replace the separate Interior Southeast grasslands and Great Plains perennial grasslands indicators in the current Blueprint with a more consistent approach.
+  caption: A new indicator representing grasslands and savannas across all 15 Southeast states is one of the improvements for the 2024 Blueprint.
+This will replace the separate grasslands indicators for the Interior Southeast and Great Plains with a more consistent approach.
   headerClass: light-text
   float: right
 ---